bkrmadtya/fcc-random-quote/README.md

-## Front End Libraries Projects - Build a Random Quote Macine
+## Front End Libraries Projects - Build a Random Quote Machine

 **Objective:** Build a CodePen.io app that is functionally smilar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.